avine/bem-flex-grid/README.md

 </div>
 ```

-You can add multiple actions to the header using the optional `.bfg__action` element.
+Add multiple actions to the header using the optional `.bfg__action` element.

 ```html
 <div class="bfg">